vBarbaros/design-patterns-py/README.md

-# `design-patterns-py` - Design Patterns in Python (with a flavor of finance)
+# Design Patterns in Python (with a flavor of finance)

 <hr>
-This repository is intended to provide an extended collection of design patterns, describing briefly the main concepts and purpose, all this while using financial domain knowledge and terms.
+This repository aims to provide an extended collection of OOP Design Patterns, briefly describing the main concepts and purpose for each of them, all this in the context of financial domain knowledge.
 <hr>

 # Table of Contents